Tami Farrell

 Tami Nichole Farrell (born October 5, 1984) is an American actress, TV host and beauty queen who was crowned Miss Oregon Teen USA 2003, Miss Teen USA 2003 and Miss California USA 2009.

 Biography

 Farrell is the daughter of a freight driver and a special education assistant.
-She suffers from Vasovagal syncope.
+She has Vasovagal syncope.

 Farrell graduated from Phoenix High School in 2003.
 She has supported Sparrow Clubs USA and American Heart Association since she was a student, continuing her associations throughout her reigns as Miss Teen USA and Miss California USA.

 After holding the Miss Teen USA title, Farrell spent the summer of 2005 in New York City, attending the summer intensive program of the New York Conservatory for Dramatic Arts in New York City and then moved to Los Angeles, California to pursue a career in the entertainment industry.

 Farrell has judged a number of state pageants, including Miss Washington USA 2006 and Miss California USA 2006.